Like It Or Not, Sustainability Is Now Core to Your Business

 The larger point is this.
 Real sustainability efforts are core business efforts; because they are not always easy, they can help a company to raise its game and perform better in all kinds of ways.
 In mid-2014, McKinsey did a study that found a strong correlation between resource efficiency and financial performance; the companies with the most advanced sustainability strategies did best of all.
 In a study for the Harvard Business School that drew similar conclusions (higher return on equity and assets for higher-sustainability companies), the authors concluded, “developing a corporate culture of sustainability may be a source of competitive advantage in the long run.”

 To think of sustainability as a niche gets it wrong.
-To do it right, companies need to be rigorous, goal-oriented, and accountable.
+To do it right, companies need to be rigorous, goal-oriented, and accountable louisville cleaning service near me.
 The evidence is building not only that sustainability initiatives work, but that they are an important factor in creating long-term value.

 Jeremy Oppenheim is a director of McKinsey & Company, based in London and a global leader in the Sustainability & Resource Productivity network.
 In 2014, he served as program director for the Global Commission on the Economy and Climate.
 Martin Stuchtey is Director of the McKinsey Center for Business & Environment and is based in Munich.